yzjedu/cs151-lab4-jordi-and-megan/algorithm.md

 # Algorithm Document

 1. Prompt user: 'What is your subscription package?
 (Green, Blue or purple)'
-    - Convert the input to upper
+    - Convert the input to lowercase

 2. While the package input is invalid: